 The Trade Desk is mainly competing with tools for ad buyers provided by ad sellers like Google (NASDAQ:GOOGL) or Facebook (NASDAQ:FB) and divisions of companies like AT&T (NYSE:T) and Adobe (NASDAQ:ADBE).

-As you can see below, The Trade Desk's revenue growth has been very strong over the last year, growing from quarterly revenue of $279.9 million, to $376.9 million.
+As you can see below, The Trade Desk's revenue growth has been impressive over the last two years, growing from quarterly revenue of $216.1 million in Q3 FY2020, to $394.7 million.

-Guidance for the next quarter indicates The Trade Desk is expecting revenue to grow 27.8% year on year to $385 million, slowing down from the 39.3% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 23.9% over the next twelve months.
+Guidance for the next quarter indicates The Trade Desk is expecting revenue to grow 23.8% year on year to $490 million, in line with the 23.6% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 24.9% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-The Trade Desk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82% in Q2.
+The Trade Desk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82.2% in Q3.

 That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is a great gross margin, that allows companies like The Trade Desk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+This is a great gross margin, that allows companies like The Trade Desk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+It is good to see that the gross margin is staying stable which indicates that The Trade Desk is doing a good job controlling costs and is not under pressure from competition to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-The Trade Desk's free cash flow came in at $89.2 million in Q2, up year on year.
+The Trade Desk's free cash flow came in at $108.6 million in Q3, roughly the same as last year.

-Key Takeaways from The Trade Desk's Q2 Results
+Key Takeaways from The Trade Desk's Q3 Results

 Is Now The Time?